 You may choose to change your MLTC plan at any time.
 Changes are made on a monthly basis and are effective on the first of the month.
 The process of making a change is as follows:

 A consumer may contact any plan and request to switch to that plan.
 The enrolling MLTC plan will then send a nurse to evaluate the potential member.
 During the evaluation, the evaluating nurse will call NY Medicaid Choice together with the enrolling member to receive approval for the switch.
 After the evaluation, the enrolling plan will submit necessary enrollment paperwork to NY Medicaid Choice, who will approve and complete the enrollment.
 If someone needs assistance with selecting a plan, they can call NY Medicaid Choice directly at 888-401-6582.
-TIP: If a consumer is happy with the licensed home care services agency (LHCSA) that is sending the home attendant, but would like to switch MLTC plans, they can call the LHCSA directly and ask for their assistance in switching to a plan with whom they are contracted.
+TIP: If a consumer is happy with the licensed home care services agency (LHCSA) that is sending the home health aide or personal care aide, but would like to switch MLTC plans, they can call the LHCSA directly and ask for their assistance in switching to a plan with whom they are contracted.
 This will help ensure that they remain the provider for the home attendant once the change is made.

 Similar to new enrollments, ostensibly, a change can be effective for the coming month if everything is completed by the 20th of the previous month.
 Here too, this is not always the case in reality.
 If someone is hoping to change plans for the coming month, having their assessment completed earlier in the month can enhance their chances of the change going through.